mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 ## Power System Monitoring
 Measurement data is obtained through two main technologies: SCADA (Supervisory Control and Data Acquisition) and WAMS (Wide Area Measurement System).
 These technologies enable the collection of a wide range of measurements distributed throughout the power system.
 This extensive dataset allows us to employ state estimation algorithms to obtain the present state of the power system, in contrast to power flow algorithms, which are typically used for offline analyses.
 To commence, we will represent the entire set of measurements as ``\mathcal{M}``.

+---

+##### SCADA Measurements
 SCADA provides legacy measurements with low sampling rates, making them unsuitable for capturing real-time system dynamics.
 It provides a snapshot of the power system's state, with delays measured in seconds and minutes.
 These legacy measurements, which are subsets of the measurement set ``\mathcal{M}``, encompass:
-* set of voltmeters ``\mathcal{V}`` measuring bus voltage magnitudes,
+* set of bus voltage magnitude measurements ``\mathcal{V}`` provided by voltmeters,
-* set of ammeters ``\mathcal{I}`` measuring branch current magnitudes,
+* set of branch current magnitude measurements ``\mathcal{I}`` provided by ammeters,
-* set of wattmeters ``\mathcal{P}`` measuring active power of bus injections and branch flows,
+* set of active power injection and branch flow measurements ``\mathcal{P}`` provided by wattmeters,
-* set of varmeters ``\mathcal{Q}`` measuring reactive power of bus injections and branch flows.
+* set of reactive power injection and branch flow measurements ``\mathcal{Q}`` provided by varmeters.

+---

+##### WAMS Measurements
-In contrast, WAMS technology employs PMUs (Phasor Measurement Units) to deliver data with high sampling rates, typically ranging between 10 ms and 20 ms. This capability enables real-time monitoring of the system.
-The inclusion of PMU measurements further extends the measurement set ``\mathcal{M}`` in the following manner:
-* set of PMUs ``\bar{\mathcal{P}}`` measuring bus voltage and branch current phasors.
+In contrast, WAMS technology utilizes PMUs (Phasor Measurement Units) to provide data with high sampling rates, typically ranging between 10 ms and 20 ms. This capability facilitates real-time monitoring of the system, as PMUs measure both bus voltage and branch current phasors.

 Each phasor measurement is represented by a pair of measurements within the polar coordinate system.
-To be specific, a PMU's phasor measurement comprises a magnitude, equal to the root mean square value of the signal, and a phase angle [[1, Sec.
+To be specific, a PMU's phasor measurement comprises a magnitude, equal to the effective or root mean square value of the signal, and a phase angle [[1, Sec.
 5.6]](@ref MeasurementModelReferenceTutorials).
 Measurement errors are associated with both the magnitude and angle of the phasor.
-Consequently, PMUs provide phasor measurements in polar coordinates.
+Consequently, PMUs deliver phasor measurements in polar coordinates.
+In this context, phasor measurement extends the measurement set ``\mathcal{M}`` in the following manner:
+* set of bus voltage and branch current magnitude measurements ``\bar{\mathcal{P}}_M``,
+* set of bus voltage and branch current angle measurements ``\bar{\mathcal{P}}_A``.

 Additionally, PMU outputs can be observed in rectangular coordinates, encompassing the real and imaginary components of the bus voltage and branch current phasors.
 However, in this scenario, both measurements may be influenced by correlated measurement errors [[1, Sec.
 7.3]](@ref MeasurementModelReferenceTutorials).
+Nevertheless, in most cases, these measurements are also viewed as uncorrelated.
+In this case, phasor measurement extends the measurement set ``\mathcal{M}`` as follows:
+* set of real components of bus voltage and branch current phasor measurements ``\bar{\mathcal{P}}_R``,
+* set of imaginary components of bus voltage and branch current phasor measurements ``\bar{\mathcal{P}}_I``.

+---

+##### Measurement Model
 The measurement model, as defined by the measurement set ``\mathcal{M}``, can be expressed as a system of equations [[2]](@ref MeasurementModelReferenceTutorials):
 ```math
   \mathbf{z}=\mathbf{h}(\mathbf{x})+\mathbf{u},